 In water production units, the conductivity at the sample point of the production unit will indicate its functionality.
-The sample point from an evaporator shall not show conductivity higher than 6 mS/m (= 60μ S/cm).
+The sample point from an evaporator should not show conductivity higher than 6 mS/m (= 60μ S/cm).
 Modern evaporators often produce water with conductivity less than 1 mS/m.
 At the sample point from a reverse osmosis unit, a conductivity level up to 75 mS/m is acceptable, but modern osmosis units will produce water with much lower levels.
 Water with unusually high conductivity should be dumped.

 When water passes through an alkaline filter, the conductivity level will increase.
-How much depends on the type of alkalization unit being used, and it is important that conductivity levels have no abnormal variations.
+How much depends on the type of alkalisation unit used, and it is important that conductivity levels have no abnormal variations.
 The cause of the abnormal fluctuations must be found.
-High levels of conductivity offshore imply high sodium chloride content.
+High levels of conductivity offshore may imply seawater contamination.

 Free chlorine: Chlorination is no longer recommended as the only disinfection method in the potable water system.
-If the potable water is treated with UV-radiation, free chlorine is not required, and consequently daily chlorine analyses are not necessary.
+If the potable water is treated with UV radiation, free chlorine is not required and daily chlorine analyses are unnecessary.

 Free chlorine values should be between 0.05 and 0.5 milligram per litre (equals ppm, parts per million).
 The NIPH recommends that the value is kept above 0.1 mg/l, as lower levels may be difficult to measure safely with normal offshore equipment.
-If free chlorine is not found, the disinfection has failed.
-It is then important to immediately take measures to avoid infections and prevent such situations to develop in the future.
+If free chlorine is not detected, disinfection has failed.
+It is then important to take immediate measures to avoid infections and prevent future problems.

-The higher limit value of 0.5 mg/l, is set to prevent the water from smelling and tasting of chlorine.
-It is not hazardous to the health to use water with a higher chlorine level.
-Some countries recommend higher levels of chlorine, and the World

-Health Organization permits up to 5 mg/l, but in such cases it is recommended that the crew be informed that the potable water regulatin requirements are not fulfilled, see appendix 12.
+The higher limit value of 0.5 mg/l is set to prevent the water from smelling and tasting of chlorine.
+It is not harmful to use water with a higher chlorine level.
+Some countries recommend higher levels of chlorine, and the World Health Organization permits up to 5 mg/l, but in such cases it is recommended to inform the crew that the Potable Water Regulation requirements are not fulfilled, see appendix 12.

 Total chlorine: Should be kept below 5 mg/l.
 Water with high total levels will smell and taste strongly of chlorine.
-Adding as much as 5 mg/l should therefore be used only while disinfecting the pipe lines, see 9.2.9, as the Potable Water Regulations requirements for smell and taste are not fulfilled.
-During normal operations of the potable water system the total chlorine amount should not exceed 1.0 mg/l, unless it is necessary in order to reach adequate levels of free chlorine.
+Adding as much as 5 mg/l should therefore be used only while disinfecting the pipelines, see 9.2.9, as the potable water regulations requirements for odour and taste are not fulfilled.
+During normal operation of the potable water system the total chlorine amount should not exceed 1.0 mg/l, unless it is necessary to reach adequate levels of free chlorine.